ducthang001/food_online/README.md

 <br />
 <br />
 To run this app
-1. Run script to import database to MYSQL
+<br />1.
+Run script to import database to MYSQL
-2. Import code to XAMPP and start server
+<br />2.
+Import code to XAMPP and start server
-3. Enjoy!
+<br />3.
+Enjoy!